sci-visus/idx2/README.md

 Currently there is an executable (named `idx2`) for 2-way conversion between raw binary and the idx2 format, and a header-only library (`idx2.hpp`) for working with the format at a lower level.

 # Compilation
-Dependencies:

-- nanobind (do `git submodule update --recursive --init` to pull it from GitHub)
+`idx2` can be built using CMake.
+The dependencies are:

 - CMake (>= 3.8)
-- Python 3
 - A C++ compiler supporting C++17

-With the dependencies in place, you can build with CMake.
+- (Optional) nanobind (do `git submodule update --recursive --init` to pull it from GitHub)
+- (Optional) Python 3

+The optional dependencies are only needed if `BUILD_IDX2PY` is set to `ON` in CMake.

-# Using `idx2` to convert from raw to idx2
+# Using `idx2App` to convert from raw to idx2
 ```
-idx2 --encode --input MIRANDA-VISCOSITY-[384-384-256]-Float64.raw --accuracy 1e-16 --num_levels 2 --brick_size 64 64 64 --bricks_per_tile 512 --tiles_per_file 512 --files_per_dir 512 --out_dir .
+idx2App --encode --input MIRANDA-VISCOSITY-[384-384-256]-Float64.raw --accuracy 1e-16 --num_levels 2 --brick_size 64 64 64 --bricks_per_tile 512 --tiles_per_file 512 --files_per_dir 512 --out_dir .
 ```

 For convenience, the metadata is automatically parsed if the input raw file is named in the `Name-Field-[DimX-DimY-DimZ]-Type.raw` format, where `Name` and `Field` can be anything, `DimX`, `DimY`, `DimZ` are the field's dimensions (any of which can be 1), and `Type` is either `Float32` or `Float64` (currently idx2 only supports **floating-point** scalar fields).